-During our 2019/2020 audit we will update our assessment of SPT's financial standing.
-This will involve a review of the arrangements in place for developing short, medium and long term financially sustainable plans that continue to support the delivery of SPT's statutory functions and strategic objectives.
+During our 2018/19 audit we will consider SPT's financial standing.
+This will involve a review of the arrangements in place for short, medium and long term financial planning, budgetary control and financial reporting.
+It is important that such arrangements are adequate in order to properly control SPT's operations and use of resources.